Seatrade Communications

-Seatrade Communications (formerly Seatrade magazine) was a publisher and events company for the maritime industries, established in England by Themistocles Vokosin in November 1970.
+Seatrade Communications (formerly Seatrade magazine) was an English publisher and event coverage company for the maritime industries, established by Themistocles Vokosin in November 1970.
 Seatrade Communications was acquired by UBM in 2014.
-It continues through the news website the Seatrade Maritime News.
+It continues as an online news website, the Seatrade Maritime News.

 History

 Seatrade was founded by Themistocles Vokos in 1970.
 That year, the first issue of the brand's maritime magazine, Seatrade Maritime Review, was published, followed in 1997 by cruise counterpart Seatrade Cruise Review.

 In 1973, Seatrade Communications launched its first event, the Money and Ship conference.
 Later, it would establish various cruise and maritime events, including the Seatrade Maritime Awards in 1989.

 Seatrade Communications went on to launch a news website for the cruise industry in 2000, initially titled Seatrade Insider and in 2015 named Seatrade Cruise News.
 The maritime equivalent, Seatrade Global, was introduced in 2013, eventually becoming Seatrade Maritime News.

 In 2014, Seatrade Communications was acquired by UBM for an undisclosed amount.